marcusa98/Thesis/README.md

 ## About this Repo
 This repository organizes files and functions that I used to conduct my masterthesis.
+`Python 3.10` >= is required.
 Necessary dependencies to run the files in this repo can be installed through `pip install -r requirements.txt`.

 ## Repository Structure
 `data/`: This folder contains datasets used for the analysis.